zendesk/talk_partner_sample_app/README.md

 *Use of this software is subject to important terms and conditions as set forth in the License file*

-# App Scaffold
+# Talk Partner Sample App

 ## Description
-This repo contains a scaffold to help developers build [apps for Zendesk products](https://developer.zendesk.com/apps/docs/apps-v2/getting_started).
+This repo contains a reference implementation to help developers build [apps for Zendesk products](https://developer.zendesk.com/apps/docs/apps-v2/getting_started) using [Talk Partner Edition APIs](https://developer.zendesk.com/rest_api/docs/voice-api/talk_partner_edition).

 ## Getting Started